Skip to content

 4. Run the pipeline

-fft run demo --cache off
+fft run demo --env dev --cache off

 You should see log lines similar to ✓ L01 [DUCK] users.ff.
 The resulting table lives in the target schema (staging in this example).